Electronic Dossier Format

 The dossiers, which must be submitted electronically in PDF format, should consist of the following documentation in the order indicated.

-- the departmental and/or college cover letter
+- the department head and/or college dean cover letter

 - the student/alumnus(a) nominating letter(s)/form(s)